AgarwalConsulting/distributed-design-patterns-training/slides.md

 ---

-#### Key Characteristics of Microservices
+#### Key Characteristics of Microservices (1/2)

-1. **Single Responsibility**
+- **Single Responsibility**

   Each microservice is designed to perform a specific function or business capability (e.g., user management, payment processing).

-2. **Independence**
+- **Independence**

   Services can be developed, deployed, and scaled independently without affecting other components of the application.

-3. **Decentralized Data Management**
+- **Decentralized Data Management**

   Each microservice often manages its own database, promoting data autonomy and reducing bottlenecks.

+.caveat[continued...]

+---

+#### Key Characteristics of Microservices (2/2)

-4. **Technology Agnostic**
+- **Technology Agnostic**

   Different microservices can use different programming languages, frameworks, and data storage technologies as per their requirements.

-5. **Resilience**
+- **Resilience**

   A failure in one service does not necessarily bring down the entire system due to fault-tolerance mechanisms and service isolation.

-6. **Continuous Delivery and Deployment**
+- **Continuous Delivery and Deployment**

   Enables faster development cycles and easier integration of new features or updates.

+.caveat[...continued]

 ---

 #### Advantages of Microservices

-1. **Scalability**
+- **Scalability**

   Individual services can scale independently based on demand.

-2. **Flexibility**
+- **Flexibility**

   Teams can work on different services simultaneously, speeding up development.

-3. **Resilience**
+- **Resilience**

   Isolated failures reduce the risk of a complete system outage.

-4. **Improved Maintainability**
+- **Improved Maintainability**

   Smaller codebases are easier to understand, test, and maintain.

-5. **Technology Diversity**
+- **Technology Diversity**

   Allows teams to choose the best tools for each service.

 ---

 #### Challenges with Microservices

-1. **Complexity**
+- **Complexity**

   Managing many services increases the complexity of the system.

-2. **Deployment and Monitoring**
+- **Deployment and Monitoring**

   Requires sophisticated tools for orchestration (e.g., Kubernetes) and monitoring.

-3. **Inter-Service Communication**
+- **Inter-Service Communication**

   Ensuring reliable and efficient communication is critical.

-4. **Data Consistency**
+- **Data Consistency**

   Maintaining consistency across services can be challenging, especially with distributed databases.

 ---
+class: center, middle

 #### Communication in Microservices

+---

 Microservices interact with each other primarily through:

-- **Synchronous communication**: Using APIs like REST or gRPC.
+- **Synchronous communication**: Using APIs like RE ST or gRPC.

-- **Asynchronous communication**: Using message brokers like RabbitMQ, Apache Kafka, or Amazon SQS.
+- **Asynchronous communication**: Using message br  okers like RabbitMQ, Apache Kafka, or Amazon SQS.

 ---
 class: center, middle